 There is an often-repeated opinion that “real” performance cars are equipped with three pedals and a transmission that requires the driver to handle the shifting.
 It’s debatable whether this is the case since the ubiquitous spread of direct-shift gearboxes such as Volkswagen’s excellent DSG transmission.
 These have blurred the line of what an automatic is.
 A drive behind the wheel of a manual transmission car is undoubtedly a more involved and potentially more rewarding experience.
+This guide of Volkswagen's MQ350 transmissions cover the 02M transmission, 02Q transmission, and the 0FB transmission.

 As customer preferences and manufacturer offerings have changed, manual transmissions have become increasingly less common, but they are very much still a staple ingredient for the Volkswagen GTI and Golf R. Manuals used to be offered as standard on nearly every entry-level Audi as well as the majority of VW’s model range, but are now trimmed to very select models, such MQB Mk7 GTI and Golf R. Both are available in either a DSG dual-clutch automatic or a 6-speed manual transmission trim level.
 Go onto any VW enthusiast forum or Facebook group, and the arguments of transmission superiority are both venomous and frequent.
 However, the 6-speed manual still wins the hearts of many current and would-be GTI or Golf R owners.
 So what’s the dirt on the manual transmission Golfs still rolling off the factory production line at Volkswagen?
 Read and learn.

-VW/Audi 6-Speed Manual Transmission Guide Sections
+Audi VW 6-Speed Manual Transmission Guide Sections

 Volkswagen and Audi have had some variation of 6-speed manual transmission available in their transverse platform vehicles since around 2001.
 The 02M 6-speed debuted in the Mk1 Audi TT 225 Quattro before being rolled out into higher production models, much like the DSG did some years later in the Audi TT 3.2 Quattro,